 In the following, sign language sentences are glossed in capital letters, as is standard.
-Translations were chosen to reflect, to the extent that this was possible, the inferential judgments that were given.9 When a translation appears after an entire paradigm, it holds for every sentence of the paradigm; otherwise a separate translation is provided for each example.
+Translations were chosen to reflect, to the extent that this was possible, the inferential judgments that were given.
+When a translation appears after an entire paradigm, it holds for every sentence of the paradigm; otherwise a separate translation is provided for each example.
 When they matter, inferential judgments are explicitly represented and preceded by =>.
 The reader should consult the raw data for details, as summarizing inferential judgments is not always easy.

 Expressions of the form WORD-i and $WORD_i$ indicate that the relevant expression is associated with the locus (= position in signing space) i.
-A suffixed locus, as in WORD-i, indicates that the association is effected by modulating the sign in such a way that it points towards locus i; a subscripted locus, as in $WORD_i$ or [...EXPRESSION...]i, indicates that the relevant expression is signed in position i.
+A suffixed locus, as in WORD-i, indicates that the association is effected by modulating the sign in such a way that it points towards locus i; a subscripted locus, as in $WORD_i$ or $[...EXPRESSION...]i$, indicates that the relevant expression is signed in position i.
 Locus names are assigned from right to left from the signer's perspective; thus when loci a, b, c are mentioned, a appears on the signer's right, c on the left, and b somewhere in between.
-IX (for 'index') is a pointing sign towards a locus, while POSS is a possessive; they are glossed as IX-i and POSS-i if they point towards (or 'index') locus i; the numbers I and 2 correspond to the position of the signer and addressee respectively.
+IX (for 'index') is a pointing sign towards a locus, while POSS is a possessive; they are glossed as IX-i and POSS-i if they point towards (or 'index') locus i; the numbers I and I correspond to the position of the signer and addressee respectively.
 IX-i is a standard way of realizing a pronoun corresponding to locus i, but the pointing sign IX-i can also serve to establish rather than to retrieve a locus i.
-Agreement verbs include loci in their realization - for instance the verb a-ASK-1 starts out from the locus a and targets the first person locus I; it means that the third person individual denoted by a asks something to the signer.
-When an expression indexes a default locus, it is usually written without a letter index
+Agreement verbs include loci in their realization I for instance the verb I starts out from the locus a and targets the first person locus l; it means that the third person individual denoted by a asks something to the signer.
+When an expression indexes a default locus, it is usually written without a letter index (e.g. IX rather than IX-a).
+IX-arc-i refers to a plural pronoun indexing locus i, as it involves an arc motion towards i rather than a simple pointing sign.
+Some of the nouns we will use have two forms: an unmarked one, and one with a single repetition in the same location of signing space (hence a total of 2 iterations), typical of nouns.
+When this matters, the latter form is encoded by adding n to the transcription.
+Thus TROPHY stands for the unmarked form, TROPHY-n for the form with a single repetition.